Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/colour.md

 ## Practice

-Colors should be referenced using token names.
+Colours should be referenced using token names.
 Hex values are provided here only for reference.
 [See more on design tokens](/design-system/foundations/design-tokens)

-### Global color palette
+### Global colour palette

-The global color palette contains the hints and shades that are used as a basis for the semantically named color tokens.
+The global colour palette contains the hints and shades that are used as a basis for the semantically named colour tokens.
 In the majority of cases you should not reference this palette directly.

 **Do:**